mitschlagel/mitschlagel/README.md

 I'm Spencer, a software engineer currently working as a mobile ui dev @ [fnbo](https://www.fnbo.com)

-I'm passionate about iOS and Swift, React Native, and delighting customers (because I am one!).
+I'm passionate about building simple and delightful mobile applications that deliver a memorable user experience

+I work mostly with native iOS development, but dabble in React Native.

 I'm also a freelance orchesta musician, drummer, and adjunct professor @ [unomaha](https://www.unomaha.edu)